rubiin/vimwordlist.nvim/README.md

-Simple plugin that add and dynamically updateable spellcheck dictionary for vim and neovim keywords.
+Simple plugin that adds and dynamically updates spellcheck dictionary for vim and neovim keywords.
 ## Installation

 Using [lazy.nvim](https://github.com/folke/lazy.nvim) in lua